Privacy4all/dp_llm_finetuning/Model_finetune/README.md

-# DP LoRA Fine-Tuning with Opacus (Minimal Script)
+# DP LoRA Fine-Tuning with Opacus

 This script performs **differentially private (DP) fine-tuning** of a causal language model using: